 Airbnb has grown, globally, beyond the expectations of almost everybody, including that of its founders, Brian Chesky and Joe Gebbia, who hatched the idea in 2007 when as broke California students they couldn’t pay their rent, but has a spare room they could let out for a little extra cash.
-Now there are over 1,000,000 listings worldwide, and renting an Airbnb almost anywhere in the world is becoming the norm for savvy travellers.
+Now there are over 1,000,000 listings worldwide and renting an Airbnb almost anywhere in the world is becoming the norm for savvy travellers.
 And a lot of homeowners are supplementing their income in ways that Chesky and Gebbia couldn’t have imagined would be possible 12 years ago.

 However, with all those listings to choose from most Airbnb hosts are up against some serious competition.
-The usual would be guest searches the platform in much the same way most people do Google; they rarely go past the first page of search results.
+The typical would be guest searches the platform in much they same way most people do Google; they rarely go past the first page of search results.
 That means that Airbnb SEO is ‘a thing’.
 And it’s a thing that hosts need to be aware of, implement and then continue to tweak.

 Airbnb’s search algorithm is, as most are, somewhat cloaked in mystery, but the company admits there are over 100 factors it takes into consideration.
 While many of those, as the main website states ‘are confidential’ as is their passion SEOs, myself included – have taken the time to do their homework – lots of it – to better understand how the system works and what hosts – even Superhosts – should be doing to help their Airbnb listings rise to the top of the pack.